RayHightower/RayHightower.com/letters/index.markdown

 * Plenty of time.
 Do not wait until the last minute.
 * Clear instructions about where the Letter of Recommendation should be sent.

+### Youth Protection

-Also, the request must come from the Scout.
-Parents must be cc'd (per Youth Protection Guidelines), but the Scout must drive the request.
+The recommendation request must come from the Scout, not the parent.

+Per BSA Youth Protection Guidelines, parents must be CC'd on all emails.

+If you sent me an email and I didn't respond, there's a good chance that you missed including other adults on the email.

 ### How to Make the Request